-The purpose of the Budget Adjustment Request is to receive prior approval from ICDVVA to any changes from the final signed budget.
+The purpose of the Budget Adjustment Request is to request prior approval from ICDVVA for any changes from the original signed budget.
 The Budget Adjustment must be approved by ICDVVA in writing prior to expending the adjusted funds.
 Without prior approval, the expense will be deemed unallowable and not reimbursed.
 All changes to budgets must be pertinent to the original project scope.
-All Budget Adjustment Requests must be submitted thirty (30) days prior to the end of the grant period.